+- 1 Complete the Prerequisites for Creating a Windows PE Emergency Recovery Disk.

+- 2 In the C:\winpe folder, right-click the applicable makepe.bat file for the OS version where you are creating the ERD and select Run as administrator.

+- Windows 7: makepe.bat

+- Windows 8-8.1: makepe_win8.bat

+- Windows 10: makepe_win10.bat
-- 1 Complete the Prerequisites for Creating a Windows PE Emergency Recovery Disk. - 2 In the C:\winpe folder, right-click the makepe.bat file, and select Run as administrator. - 3 When the Command Prompt opens, press Enter to keep the default setting, or type the other option number and press Enter to choose a different platform. - 4 Press Enter for the next three commands or until the Media type option displays. - 5 The Media type defaults to option 1, ISO.
-Press Enter. - 6 When presented with the option to copy the selected architecture to directory, type Y, and press Enter.

-The Command Prompt runs through a series of tasks and creates the Emergency Recovery image winpe.iso in the directory.

-7 Burn the winpe.iso image on to a DVD or CD to create your Emergency Recovery Disk (ERD).
+- 3 When the Command Prompt opens, press Enter to keep the default setting, or type the other option number and press Enter to choose a different platform. - 4 Press Enter for the next three commands or until the Media type option displays. - 5 The Media type defaults to option 1, ISO.
+Press Enter.
+The Command Prompt runs through a series of tasks and creates the Emergency Recovery image winpe.iso in the directory. - 6 Burn the winpe.iso image on to a DVD or CD to create your Emergency Recovery Disk (ERD).